mosharaf-i/Comparison_Exercice_Parks-Rec_Dataset/README.md

 This is based on the observation that children and seniors tend to participate more in various programs at parks and community centres, as they generally have more free time than other age groups.
 They also benefit significantly from social interaction with peers in their community.
 As such, the analysis focused on understanding the distribution and percentage of hours dedicated to these two age groups at community recreation centres in Toronto.
-(
 The first age group was selected based on the Government of Ontario's employment regulations, which state that the minimum age to work in any environment is 14 years [(Link)]( https://www.ontario.ca/page/minimum-age-work).
 Additionally, the highest minimum age requirement in Parks and Recreation programs was found to be 60 years and over.
 Therefore, I chose programs with a maximum age of 14 and a minimum age of 60 for further study.
-In this process, however, I noted that this filtering excludes some other programs that allow the possibility of this age range for participate, for example programs with no age limitation.
+In this process, however, it was noted that this filtering excludes some other programs that allow the possibility of this age range for participate, for example programs with no age limitation.
 This limitation, along with others, is further discussed in Section 5.
 To understand how many programs were offered to these demographics, weekly and total program hours were calculated using Python.
 For each Program Category and Location ID, weekly and total hours were computed.
 Programs that met the age restrictions were selected, and their weekly and total hours were divided by the overall hours in each category.